keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 The **Keptn Scheduler** is an integral component of Keptn that orchestrates the deployment process.

-If the Keptn helm chart value `schedulingGatesEnabled` is set to to `true`, and Keptn is running on a Kubernetes version greater than 1.26, Keptn does not install a scheduler plugin.
+If the Keptn helm chart value `schedulingGatesEnabled` is set to `true`, and Keptn is running on a Kubernetes version greater than 1.26, Keptn does not install a scheduler plugin.
 Instead, it uses
 the [Pod Scheduling Readiness K8s API](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-scheduling-readiness).